bronkula/comfyui-fitsize/README.md

 ![Fit Resize Image](assets/fitresizeimage.png)

 Because the node now outputs a latent batch based on the original image, img2img workflows are much easier.
 Simply reduce the denoise in the ksampler to somewhere around `0.5`.
 Anything less will be more like the original image, and anything more will start to deviate wildly.
+Noise can be added to the image itself for further iteration.

 ![Fit Resize Image](assets/fitresizeimagec.png)